-- When finished scanning, click on System Profiler under ‘Hardware’ then memory from the list on the left panel.
+- When finished scanning, click on System Profiler under ‘Hardware’ and then memory from the list on the left panel.
 Here you can monitor how much total memory is being utilized as well as which applications are using up large chunks of your RAM.
-You can also click on the Options tab and set up your computer to monitor for memory leaks, if your OS (operating system) has it installed.
+You can also click on the Options tab and set up your computer to monitor for memory leaks if your OS (operating system) has it installed.

-- Click on the Diagnostics button, select “More Tests“.
+- Click on the Diagnostics button, and select “More Tests”.
 Run the test for at least 40 seconds before clicking Stop to get accurate results.
-Read through the results carefully, then note any discrepancies between what you expected to see and the actual output of the tests performed by OS X (all name brand operating systems like Windows also do this).
+Read through the results carefully, then note any discrepancies between what you expected to see and the actual output of the tests performed by OS X (all name-brand operating systems like Windows also do this).
 If there are no problems listed, click OK.

 - Repeat step 6 again in order to verify that your additions have been registered in the system.
 Wait until your Mac indicates that enough RAM is being used before shutting down or restarting.

 - Shut down your computer and reassemble the back panel of your Machine, making sure to reconnect all peripherals before turning it on again for normal use.